ghc/ghc/HACKING.md

 Then start by making your commits however you want.
 When you're done, you can submit a pull request on Github for small changes.
 For larger changes the patch needs to be submitted to [Phabricator](https://phabricator.haskell.org/) for code review.
- The GHC Trac Wiki has a good summary for the [overall process](https://ghc.haskell.org/trac/ghc/wiki/WorkingConventions/FixingBugs) as well as a guide on
+ The GHC Wiki has a good summary for the [overall process](https://ghc.haskell.org/trac/ghc/wiki/WorkingConventions/FixingBugs) as well as a guide on
  [how to use Phabricator/arcanist](https://ghc.haskell.org/trac/ghc/wiki/Phabricator).